RAID may refer to any of the following:

 Versions of RAID

 Software stripping and block interleave (minimum 2 drives).
 Data is written to each drive in succession, each block going to the next available drive (striping) for a faster operation and less chance of overloaded.
 The volume can of course be much larger than any single drive.
-Since no redundancy is provided, the failure of a single drive will bring the system down.
+Since no redundancy is provided, the failure of a single drive brings the system down.
 RAID 0 is the fastest and most efficient array type, but offers no fault tolerance.

 Data striping and bit interleave.
 Data is written across each drive in succession, one bit at a time.
 Checksum data is recorded in a separate drive.
 RAID 2 is very slow for disk writes and seldom used today since ECC is embedded in almost all modern disk drives.

 Data striping with bit interleave and parity checking.
 RAID 3 is similar to lever 2, but more reliable.
 Data striping is done across the drives, one byte at a time.
 Usually, 4 or 5 drives are used providing very high data transfer rates.
 One drive is dedicated to storing parity information.
 The failure of a single drive can be compensated by using the parity drive to reconstruct the failed drive contents.
 Since the parity drive is accessed on every write operation, the writing of data tends to be slower.
-The failure of two drives or more can be a problem.
-RAID 3 can be used in data intensive environments with long sequential records to speed up data transfer.
+The failure of two drives or more is a problem.
+RAID 3 is used in data intensive environments with long sequential records to speed up data transfer.
 However, it does not allow multiple I/O operations to be overlapped, and requires synchronized spindle drives to avoid performance degradation with short records.

 Block interleave data striping with parity checking.
 As in level 3, RAID 4 uses a single parity drive and block data striping like in RAID 0.
 The drives in this RAID level function individually, with an individual drive reading a block of data.
 A failure of the controller will of course be catastrophic.
 Offers no advantages over RAID 5 and does not support multiple simultaneous write operations.